isomerpages/moe-zhenghuasec/pages/2026 Secondary 1 Registration Exercise.md

 <p><strong>2.
 How will this be implemented in Zhenghua Secondary School?</strong>
 <br>
 </p>
-<p>All Sec 1 – 5s will be equipped with a PLD in 2025.
-Our school has chosen
+<p>All Sec 1 – 5s students will be equipped with a PLD in 2026.
+Our school
-Chromebooks as our preferred PLD.
+has chosen Chromebooks as our preferred PLD.
 <br>
 </p>
 <p><strong>3.
 Why Chromebooks?</strong>